 The optimal weather in which to run a heat pump is moderate rather than extreme weather.
 This is due to the way in which it converts heat into energy and the series of piping which must work very hard in more extreme conditions.
 A secondary system may actually be required during those peak times of extreme coldness, which can defeat the purpose of having a heat pump in the first place.
 However, there are different models that have different strengths, so it’s worth doing your homework.

 Overall, you’ll want to keep your home office as warm as possible in the bleak midwinter.
 Perhaps the most obvious way of doing this is through layering up, ie. having multiple layers of clothing on, which increases the amount of warm air being captured within your clothing.
-Another consideration is where to have your home office.
+Another consideration is where to set up your home office.
 Hot air rises, so you may want to strategically have your office as high up in the house as possible.
 If you’re fairly flexible and minimalistic, you could shift your office downstairs in the summer months when the heat becomes your problem, not your friend.